 This quote was a placeholder put here by Nanda Dyssou, whose Coriolis Company built this website for me, but I liked it, so I left it up.

 There I discovered there were people called professors, and that they read books for a living, or at least the ones in the humanities did.
-As a result, I have been in school ever since, getting my BA and then an MA and PhD in Modern Thought and Literature, an interdisciplinary program in the humanities at Stanford University.
+As a result, I have been in school ever since, getting my BA and then an MA and PhD in Modern Thought and Literature, an interdisciplinary program in the humanities at Stanford.